cobertis/NewCurbeIO/replit.md

 - SIP domain/realm: pbx.curbe.io
 - WebPhone auto-initializes when user has valid SIP credentials
-- Configuration stored per-user in database (sipExtension, sipPassword, sipServer, sipEnabled) **CRITICAL AUDIO FIX**: Removed manual getUserMedia() call before session.accept() for incoming calls - SIP.js handles microphone permissions automatically, eliminating ~5 second delay that occurred when requesting permissions manually
+- Configuration stored per-user in database (sipExtension, sipPassword, sipServer, sipEnabled) **CRITICAL AUDIO FIX**: Session delegate (including onSessionDescriptionHandler) is now configured when incoming call arrives, not when user answers.
+This follows Browser-Phone pattern and ensures audio tracks are registered immediately upon accepting the call, eliminating the ~5 second delay that occurred when delegate was configured after accept()

 ## System Architecture